adecarolis/wfweb/README.md

 6. 100 user memories stored in plain text on the computer
 7. Stylable GUI using CSS
 8. pseudo-terminal device, which allows for secondary program to control the radio while wfview is running
+9. works for radios that support the ethernet interface with compareable waterfall speeds as on the radio itself.

 ### Build Requirements:
 1. gcc / g++ / make